Serotonin Modulator Antidepressants

 Changes in efficacy and safety of serotonin modulator antidepressants have not been observed in geriatric patients versus use in younger adults; therefore, dosage adjustments based on age are not recommended.
 However, geriatric patients may be at an increased risk for hyponatremia, an adverse effect associated with the use of serotonergic antidepressants.
 The federal Omnibus Budget Reconciliation Act (OBRA) regulates the use of antidepressants in residents of long-term care facilities; therapy should be in accordance with clinical practice guidelines and pertinent literature.
 Monitor for antidepressant side effects; some of these effects can increase the risk of falls.
 Per OBRA, review for continued need of the drug at least quarterly and document the rationale for continuation.
 When the drug is being used to manage behavior, stabilize mood, or treat a psychiatric disorder, the facility should attempt to taper the medication as outlined in the OBRA guidelines, unless a taper is clinically contraindicated.

 Treatment with serotonin modulator antidepressants during pregnancy should be approached with caution.
+There are limited data regarding the use of serotonin modulator antidepressants in pregnant patients.
 The American Psychiatric Association guidelines state that treatment of depression during early pregnancy requires careful individualized risk-benefit assessment, in collaboration with the patient and potentially a neonatal specialist.
 Use of serotonergic antidepressants, including serotonin modulators, during the third trimester may lead to neonatal complications including prolonged hospitalization, respiratory support, and tube feeding.
-There are limited data regarding the use of serotonin modulator antidepressants in pregnant patients.
-The benefits of treatment should clearly outweigh risks to justify treatment during pregnancy.
+Additionally, data from published observational studies have reported that exposure to SSRIs or SNRIs (other classes of serotonergic antidepressants), particularly in the month before obstetric delivery, has been associated with a less than 2-fold increase in the risk of postpartum hemorrhage.
+The serotonin modulator antidepressants may also increase the risk for postpartum hemorrhage.
+There is a pregnancy exposure registry that monitors outcomes in pregnant patients exposed to antidepressants; information about the registry can be obtained at https://womensmentalhealth.org/research/pregnancyregistry/antidepressants/ or by calling 1-866-961-2388.

 There are no data regarding the presence of serotonin modulator antidepressants in human breast milk.
 The benefits of drug treatment to the mother need to be weighed against the potential risk for infant drug exposure.
 There are reports of agitation, irritability, poor feeding, and poor weight gain following exposure to other serotonergic antidepressants through breast milk.
 Any infant exposed to serotonergic antidepressants through breast-feeding should be monitored for these adverse effects.